asmasonomics/asmasonomics.github.io/courses/2026-03-03_BABS4_Biochem_DataWorkshop3.markdown

 rownames(sample_info) <- sample_info$sample
 sample_info

-# currently sample_info looks very sparse, but we actually have all the information we need because of our consistent sample naming
+# currently sample_info looks very sparse, but we actually have all the
+# information we need because of our consistent sample naming
-# we can split the sample name and this gives us the genotype (kw20), condition (MIV0, MIV2) and replicates (A,B,C)
+# we can split the sample name and this gives us the genotype (kw20),
+# condition (MIV0, MIV2) and replicates (A,B,C)
-sample_info <- sample_info |> separate(sample, c("genotype", "condition", "replicate"))
+sample_info <- sample_info |> separate(sample,
+										c("genotype", "condition", "replicate"))

-### during the workshop, some people working on personal machines had issues with the separate() command
+### during the workshop, some people working on personal machines had
+### issues with the separate() command
-### this is part of tidyverse, so make sure that is loaded and updated, and try again
+### this is part of tidyverse, so make sure that is loaded and try again
-### if that still doesn't work, see the base R (i.e. no libraries needed) one-liner solution which replaces the 5 code lines above
+### if that still doesn't work, see the base R (i.e. no libraries needed)
+### one-liner solution which replaces the 5 code lines above
 ### sample_info <- read.table(text=gsub("[.]", ",", colnames(comp_counts)), sep=",", col.names=c("genotype", "condition", "replicate"), row.names = colnames(comp_counts))

-# crucial check needed now - are the columns in the counts data all found in the rownames of the sample_info (and in the same order)
+# crucial check needed now - are the columns in the counts data all found in
+# the rownames of the sample_info (and in the same order)
 all(rownames(sample_info) %in% colnames(comp_counts))
 all(rownames(sample_info) == colnames(comp_counts))

 # these are both TRUE, which is good.
-If these are FALSE, you need to reorder your columns/rows to make them match
+If these are FALSE, you need to reorder
+# your columns/rows to make them match

 # now we can run the differential expression
 # the design parameter tells DESeq2 what comparison you want to make
-dds <- DESeqDataSetFromMatrix(countData = comp_counts, colData = sample_info, design = ~ condition)
+dds <- DESeqDataSetFromMatrix(countData = comp_counts,
+								colData = sample_info, design = ~ condition)

-# explicitly set the control condition so fold changes are in the direction you want/makes biological sense
+# explicitly set the control condition so fold changes are in the direction
+# you want/makes biological sense
 dds$condition <- relevel(dds$condition, ref = "MIV0")

 # run DESeq2